 addition of the devilish HongJuan Zhang to his seraglio is invigorating and

 stimulating beyond compare.
 His baby brother, Fred Jablonsky, turns 70.
 Wow!

 2016 HongJuan proves to be as crazy as she was sexy and had to be let go.
 God,

 in her infinite wisdom, sends him an adorable lady with the same last name as

 the concubine she is replacing.
 Lucy Zhang is blessedly mature and stable and

-is also intelligent and talented.
+is also intelligent and talented and has a million dollar smile.
 Wife Sofia becomes permanent Stamford

 resident and finally gets the car of her dreams.
 This is the year he reaches